AakashThunderz/KAIROQX/README.md

 <!--
-  Replace "AakashThunderz" below with your GitHub username if it ever changes.
+  Replace "KairoqX" below with your GitHub username if it ever changes.
-  This file must be README.md inside a repo named exactly "AakashThunderz".
+  This file must be README.md inside a repo named exactly "KairoqX".

   ONE-TIME SETUP NEEDED FOR THE SNAKE ANIMATION:
   The contribution snake near the bottom needs a GitHub Action to generate it.